Book today to get 10% discount off the tour price Find out more

 Today this Overland Camping Safari travels to the Adventure Capital of Africa - Victoria Falls.

-After a short adventure activities briefing we visit the mighty Victoria Falls, one of the most magnificent natural wonders in the world.
+After a short brief on the adventure activities available, we visit the mighty Victoria Falls, one of the most magnificent natural wonders in the world.
 Victoria Falls is known as Mosi-oa-Tunya by the local Kololo Tribe, which means 'the Smoke that Thunders'.
 Viewing the world's largest sheet of falling water, some 1700 m wide and about 100 m tall, up close is an unforgettable experience.

 For the next two days you are free to relax and explore the area as well as taking advantage of some of the fantastic optional adventure activities at Victoria Falls.